 Living with someone you don’t know that well can be scary.
 And for some, sharing a room at all sounds like a nightmare.
-You’re used to your nighttime routine alone and can’t even picture another person in the room ruining it all, right?
+You’re used to your routine alone and can’t even picture sharing space with another person.
 Keeping an open mind when meeting your new roommate is important.
 Whatever happens your first week, semester, or year here at the university, your roommate will be there to see it through.
 So talk to them!
 Plan a night to grab dinner where you can get to know each other.
 This can also be the time to set boundaries for your shared space.

 Your First College Class

 Going to your first college class sounds intimidating, but they’re not as bad as you think.
 In fact, college classroom environments can be a little more relaxed than what you’re used to.
 The workload, however, can be difficult to manage at times.
 Be sure to show up to class on time, pay attention, and take notes.
 If you’re worried about finding your class, explore campus a few days before the semester starts so you know exactly where to go when the time comes.